AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 |--- |--- |--- |
 | This step is performed by the developer of your website. | Use the REST Transactional Messages API to integrate the event into your website. | The event will be triggered when a client abandons their cart. |

-Once you have created an event, you need to integrate the triggering of this event into your website.

-In the example described in the [Transactional messaging operating principle](../../channels/using/getting-started-with-transactional-msg.md#transactional-messaging-operating-principle) section, you want a "Cart abandonment" event to be triggered whenever one of your clients leaves your website before purchasing the products in their cart.

-To do this, your website web developer must use the **Adobe Campaign Standard REST API**.
+Once you have created an event, you need to integrate the triggering of this event into your website.<!--In this example, you want a "Cart abandonment" event to be triggered whenever one of your clients leaves your website before purchasing the products in their cart.--> To do this, your website web developer must use the **Adobe Campaign Standard REST API**.

 For more on using the Campaign REST API to manage transactional messages, see the [REST API documentation](../../api/using/managing-transactional-messages.md).